Inclement Weather FAQs

 - Neighboring school districts - As we determine what to do about school on a given morning, we consult with our counterparts in the Monroe, Everett, Lake Stevens, Mukilteo and Northshore school districts, and they consult with us.
 Unless there is a weather pattern at work that makes the conditions in one part of Snohomish County different from those in another, you’ll usually see many of our school districts making a similar decision.

-- Staff and student drivers - If road conditions are so treacherous that students, families and staff members, such as those living in outlying areas, are not be able to get to school, then that weighs heavily on the decision of whether or not to hold school.
+- Staff and student drivers - If road conditions are so treacherous that students, families and staff members, such as those living in outlying areas, are not be able to get to school, then that weighs heavily on the decision of whether to hold school.
 In addition, our custodians, kitchen staff, bus drivers and others often start their work day in the early morning hours.

 What if the roads are not bad enough to cancel school?

-- Many different factors go into the decision about whether or not to cancel school.
+- Many different factors go into the decision about whether to cancel school.
 Given the typical weather patterns in our area, while the roads may seem safe in one neighborhood, it doesn’t mean they will be safe in other areas.
 Our district is one of the largest geographically in Snohomish County.
 It covers 128 square miles.
 If school is canceled, please be assured that the road conditions somewhere else or the weather forecast that we had at 5 a.m. was such that canceling school seemed to be our best option.
-We never take canceling school lightly, but we also are responsible for the safety of about 10,000 students, families and commuting staff.
-We have no choice but to make the best decision we can based on the best information we have available at that time.
+We never take canceling school lightly, but we also are responsible for the safety of about 9,500 students, families and commuting staff.
+We have no choice but to make the best decision we can base on the best information we have available at that time.

 Can the decision to cancel school be made earlier so parents and families have more warning?

 - Sometimes it can, while other times it cannot.
 When a storm has already come and when the weather forecast indicates that conditions are not going to change by the following day, the announcement for canceling school often can be made the day before.
-When the snow hasn't yet arrived or comes during the night or early morning, it is much more difficult to determine exactly what impact it will have on roads by the time students will travel to school in the morning.
+When the snow hasn't yet arrived or comes during the night or early morning, it is much more difficult to determine exactly what impact it will have on roads by the time students travel to school in the morning.

-What other events and activities are cancelled?
+What other events and activities are canceled?

 - If school has been closed for the day, there will be no district busing or transportation available.
-All evening meetings or functions scheduled to take place in district facilities will be cancelled.
+All evening meetings or functions scheduled to take place in district facilities will be canceled.
 A decision will be made by noon on the impacted day regarding the possibility of afternoon district- and school-sponsored activities and practices.

 - While many students, staff and families may enjoy the unexpected day off, the day will have to be made up sometime later in the year.
 State law requires students to attend school for 180 calendar days.
 Days canceled by weather must be added to the calendar.
 The decision for scheduling the added days is made in a joint effort by school district administrators and the bargaining groups that represent school employees.
-When this year’s calendar (2019-2020) was developed, we set aside the days after the last day of school as potential snow make-up days.
+When this year’s calendar (2023-2024) was developed, we set aside the days after the last day of school as potential inclement weather/snow make-up days.